f355/electrophorus/README.md

 serious safety problem: if the button wiring fails, or you simply forget to plug it in by accident, the machine would still run just fine.
 Then, if an emergency happens and you press the button, nothing would happen.

-Because of that, Electrophorus requires you to re-wire the button.
+Because of that, Electrophorus requires you to re-wire the button for the normally-closed operation.

 It is very easy to do, and it is a good idea in general, even if you are using the stock firmware.
 You need to open the button housing by removing the four screws on the top, re-plug the red wire from the NO to the NC terminal, and assemble